 Experientially, the project was guided by the study of the poetics of light, by harnessing the power of simplicity and essentialism, and by defining the visitor experience as a cinematic procession.
 Strategically, there are five noted features of the building design planning:

-The Shard of Light, a dynamic multi-level concourse and lobby defined by natural light and city views, is a central organizing element that ties together historic galleries and new program spaces.
+The light-filled atrium, a dynamic multi-level concourse and lobby defined by natural light and city views, is a central organizing element that ties together historic galleries and new program spaces.

-The Historic Jewel that is the Ross Wing is set within the serene and minimalist architecture of the addition.
+The Historic Jewel that is the Ross Building is set within the serene and minimalist architecture of the addition.